theonize/rediscovering_the_bible/episode/zimrat/Criteria.md

 4. Is it followable?
 6 max
 - 2pt ~ nice, clear language format that flows sensibly
 - 2pt ~ words are commonly singable
-- 2pt ~ can it be categorized as a psalm, hymn, or spiritual song
+- 2pt ~ can it be categorized as a psalm, hymn, or spiritual song; i.e. can be sung to God

 5. Is it musically pleasing?
 6 max
 - 2pt ~ nice, catchy melody